Chekosoft/Lulu/README.md

 ```

 On script execution (`python example.py`).
-Lulu will spawn a WSGIref server for development, listening to 0.0.0.0:1337.
-The default values for host and port are localhost:1500.
+Lulu will spawn a WSGIref server for development listening to requests at localhost:1500.

 Declaring functions with names other than HTTP methods (GET, POST, PUT, etc) inside the endpoint block will be ignored.